megwatson88/Regex-Tutorial/gist-template.md

 </ul>

 ### Bracket Expressions
+Square brackets match what is within the string ie [D] will find the `D` within the string.

 ### Greedy and Lazy Match

 ### Boundaries
+match postitions by using the \b
 ### Back-references
 A backreference allows a previous matched subexpression to be identified later in the same expression.
 ### Look-ahead and Look-behind
+Look-ahead asserts that what follows the current postions. /n llok-behind asserts that what precedes the current position.
 ## Author

 A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)